snabbco/snabb/src/lib/ipsec/README.md

 128‑bit keys, 4 bytes of salt, and a 12 byte authentication code.
 These classes do not implement any key exchange protocol.

+Note: the classes in this module do not reject IP fragments of any sort.

 References:

 - [IPsec Wikipedia page](https://en.wikipedia.org/wiki/IPsec).